LSSTDESC/rail_attic/docs/source/overview.rst

 ==========

 The creation subpackage has two main components enabling forward-modeling of realistically complex mock data.
-The creation modules provide a joint probability spaces of redshift and photometry, and the degradation modules introduce systematic imperfections into galaxy catalogs, which can be used to stress-test photo-z estimators.
+The creation modules provide a joint probability space of redshift and photometry, and the degradation modules introduce systematic imperfections into galaxy catalogs, which can be used to stress-test photo-z estimators.

 **Creation modules**:
 This code enables the generation of mock photometry corresponding to a fully self-consistent forward model of the joint probability space of redshift and photometry.